 - Interpret and solve multiplication story problems.

 In this unit the students use arrays to solve multiplication problems.
 Arrays are an arrangement of objects in rows and columns.
 For example, chocolate blocks are made up of smaller pieces.
-The block below has two rows with four pieces in each row.
+The block below has two rows with five pieces in each row.

 Orchards’ layouts are also arrays where the fruit trees are grown in rows and columns to make them easier to look after and easier to pick fruit from.

 Estimation is also an important issue for this unit.
 Students are encouraged to use their number knowledge to anticipate approximate products when given two factors.